Urehelonn/portfolio_liam/README.md

 ## Development Track

-* Jira will be used to help to keep track with my project's tickets: https://urehelonn.atlassian.net/browse/KAN-1
+* Jira will be used to help to keep track of my project's tickets: https://urehelonn.atlassian.net/browse/KAN-1

 ---